 We are often successful in keeping such cases from going to trial and get them dismissed.
 It is important to have an attorney who can explain the use of force to the prosecutor based on the particular facts in each case.
 Many prosecutors look at the police report and assume that the arresting officers know best when it comes to use of force.

 Whether or not use of deadly force or the threat of deadly force is justified depends on what the defendant knew at the time that he or she deployed a weapon.
-If you believe that a threat of unlawful force existed at the time you drew your weapon and if that belief was reasonable, it may have been reasonable to display the weapon.
-Once you point a weapon at another person, RCW 9.41.270 requires a threat of deadly force.
+If you believe that a threat of unlawful force existed at the time you drew your weapon and if that belief was reasonable, a jury should decide that it was lawful display the weapon.
+Once you point a weapon at another person, RCW 9.41.270 requires an actual threat of deadly force, not just the threat of unlawful force.

 We accept most major credit cards and offer an initial consultation by telephone.

 Call to make an appointment for a consultation.